khantonjk/TradeDB/README.md

-# 🚀 TradeMotor: Quantitative Strategy Backtester
+# TradeDB: Quantitative Strategy Backtester with Transaction Logging
 TradeMotor is a custom-built Python framework designed to backtest trading strategies using real-world data.
 It combines a calculation engine (wrapping the Yahoo Finance API) with a persistent SQLite database to track portfolio performance and log transactions.